buzzedison/parallel-bee/src/pages/index.md

       <!--StartFragment-->

-      **This Business Bootcamp is different when compared to most online courses you have taken.**
+      **This Business Bootcamp is different when compared to most online courses you have taken.**\

       The Bootcamp is a hands-on, immersive, and rigorous learning experience.
 In 90 days, you’ll learn to identify business opportunities, develop winning solutions, and select a business model for the business you want to build.

-      \

       **Expect to spend 10-15 hours per week on live sessions, individual, and team work.**

       <!--EndFragment-->
-    image: ""
+    image: /images/bootcamp.jpg
     actions:
       - label: SIGN UP HERE
         url: https://www.grindstone.bloopglobal.com/registration/